linhtc/resume/docs/source/experience.rst

 iZap project (Web local) and a little bit on `Tradit <http://tradit.greystonedatatech.com/>`_.
 I worked ``from Oct 2014 to Mar 2016``.

-* Using PHP framework (Symfony).
+* PHP framework (Symfony).
-* Otimizing MySQL database for long query, update data (only more than 20 milion records).
+* Otimize MySQL database for long query, update data (only more than 20 milion records).
-* Writing APIs and WebSocket to work with machines and devices.
+* Develop APIs and WebSocket to work with machines and devices.
-* Building script to sync data between two servers (Dallas, Chicago - Event + Federated).
+* Implement script to sync data between two servers (Dallas, Chicago - Event + Federated).
-* Learning Master Slave Replication for syncing data.
+* Learn Master Slave Replication for syncing data.
-* Researching a new way to improve performance.
+* Research a new way to improve performance.
 * Have played with Node.js, Phantom.js to get some content on Apple, WD and login into Salesforce system.
-* Have used Angular.js for some page.
+* Have used Angular.js.

 .. _hashtag-experience-agitech: